EiffelSoftware/es/Src/scripts/geant/README.txt

-1) First you need to checkout the source. for instance svn checkout https://svn.eiffel.com/eiffelstudio/trunk Eiffel_dev
+1) First you need to checkout the source. for instance git clone --depth 1 --single-branch --branch master https://gitlab.com/eiffelsoftware/es.git Eiffel_dev

-Note: the whole trunk or branches is checkouted into a single folder
+Note: the whole branch is checkout-ed into a single folder

 2) go to your compilation directory for instance